The daily struggle of Iraq's widows of war

 WINDOWS, BUT NO GLASS

-The 75-square-meter home where Dakhil is raising her five children has no glass in the windows.
+The 75-square-metre home where Dakhil is raising her five children has no glass in the windows.
 A broken air cooler sits in the front yard.

 "My children went to bed without dinner the other night," she said.
 "I want compensation from the government.
 I want them to build us a house."